Zach Zulli

-Zach Zulli (born May 1, 1991) is an indoor American football quarterback who is a free agent.
-He played college football for the Shippensburg Red Raiders from 2009-2013.
+Zach Zulli (born May 1, 1991) is an American former football quarterback.
+He played college football for the Shippensburg Red Raiders from 2009 to 2013.
 Zulli won the Harlon Hill Trophy as the top player in the NCAA Division II in 2012 in his junior year at Shippensburg University of Pennsylvania.

 College

 In 2012, Zulli led Shippensburg to an overall record of eleven wins and two losses (11–2) and to the second round of the playoffs.
 During the season, he led all divisions of college football for the 2012 season with his 54 touchdown passes and 4,747 passing yards.
 He also tied the NCAA Division II record for touchdown passes in a single season and established new records for both total points scored (344) and total touchdowns (57).
 In recognition of his season, Zulli was awarded the 2012 Harlon Hill Trophy as the top player in NCAA Division II football.
 As he won the award as a junior, Zulli became only the seventh underclassman to win the award and the first since Danny Woodhead in 2006.